Cast Iron Plant: A Lush Plant That Lasts For Decades

-The hardiness of the cast iron plant extends to its pest and disease tolerance.
-It’s not affected by too many of either, but there are a few pesky pests and diseases that can still cripple your plant if you don't keep a watchful eye.
+The fact that the cast iron plant is a hardy plant extends to its pest and disease tolerance.
+It’s not affected by too many of either!
+Even so, there’s a few pesky pests or diseases that can still cause damage if you aren’t watchful.
+Let’s discuss what could happen.

-Spider mites are one of the most annoying pests for indoor gardeners.
-They can absolutely decimate any plant they infest in a short amount of time.
+Spider mites on plants are one of the most annoying pest types for indoor gardeners.
+They can decimate any plant they infest in a short period of time.

 Q. My cast iron plant leaves are turning yellow one at a time.
 What’s happening?

-A: If you’ve recently repotted your plant, it could simply be adjusting to its new environment.
+A: If you’ve recently re-potted your plant, it could simply be adjusting to its new environment.
 Another issue could be a lack of (or too much) water, so make sure your soil’s moist but not soggy.
 Finally, it can be a sign of Sclerotium stem rot.